-In this article, you will learn how to sell web hosting using Cart66.
+In this article, we’ll talk about how to sell WordPress maintenance plans and web hosting using Cart66.
 If you are a WordPress developer it is really helpful to have all your clients using the same hosting environment because that makes deploying and maintaining your sites easier.
 Also, you may want to let your customers sign up for a support and maintenance package as well.
 We’ll take a look at how to set all of that up so you can easily and automatically charge your customers every month for web hosting and support.
 Your customers will be able to save and manage their billing information in your secure customer portal.

 What We Will Cover

 - Creating web hosting / maintenance subscription products

 - Optionally allowing your customers to select a support package